Module leader: Professor David Pettifer

 Duration and timing: conducted over four weeks, Lent Term

-The Consultancy Challenge is the third of the business challenges on the Lancaster MBA.
-Building on your experience of the New Venture Challenge, it is designed to increase your effectiveness in leading in a team and working in a consultancy context.
+The Consultancy Challenge is the third of the action-learning challenges on the Lancaster MBA.
+Building on your experience of the Entrepreneurial Challenge, it is designed to increase your effectiveness in a consultancy context.
+Whether, in the end, you are a client or a consultant, the learning is a powerful asset.

-The module aims to help you understand leadership as a relational process of influence, orientated towards exploring opportunities, solving problems and implementing action.
-As you come to understand each of these processes better at a theoretical level and then go through them for real, you develop your ability and confidence in leading teams through complex problems.
+The module aims to help you understand consultancy as a process of influence, oriented towards exploring opportunities, solving problems and implementing action.
+As you come to understand each of these processes better in class, and then go through them for real, you rapidly enhance your ability to work collaboratively on complex problems.

-In the first part of the module you are introduced to a 'consultancy tool-kit': a set of tools and skills that will enable you to address complexity and deliver purposeful outcomes.
-The main topic focus is on understanding the consultants mindset and gaining consulting skills, and learning new analytical approaches such as cognitive mapping.
-You also look at the principles of effective consultancy, the barriers to successful intervention and how consultants manage risk.
+In the first part of the module you are introduced to a 'consultancy tool-kit'; a set of tools and skills that will enable you to address complexity and deliver targeted outcomes.
+We focus on you understanding the consultant mindset and gaining important consulting skills; you will examine the principles of effective consultancy, the barriers to successful intervention and how consultants manage risk.
+Well-armed, you then engage with the client!

 Group-based presentation and consultancy report